 Whisk well and add water to get a thick gravy consistency, as needed.
 You can also use an immersion blender to puree the daal, but be careful not to over do it.
 Add Jalapeno and Cilantro, and cook 10 minutes more.

-In a small frying pan, heat the oil and add the rough-chopped garlic, and dried red peppers.
-Cook for a minute or two and then add the cumin seeds.
+In a small frying pan, heat the oil and add the rough-chopped garlic, cook for a minute and then add the dry red chilis/peppers and cumin seeds.
 Cook 30 seconds more and pour oil mixture right into the daal.
 Stir to combine and serve with basmati rice or Naan.
 Can also add a squeeze of lemon when serving if you wish.

 My dear friend Tammy came over yesterday and we made dinner together.
 Fresh asparagus from the garden, roasted butternut squash salad, and this amazing salmon dish, cooked in a cast iron skillet.
 We ate in the backyard as the sun slowly set and it was truly magical.